-Many of Bella’s most valued life lessons that she passes on to students and clients alike came from her great-grandmother (Nan), an amazing woman born just after the end of the 1800s who was (and still is) a guiding influence in Bella’s early life.
+Many of Bella’s most valued life lessons that she passes on to students and clients alike came from her great-grandmother (Nan), an amazing woman born just after the end of the 1800s who was a guiding influence in Bella’s early life.

-It’s perhaps easiest to describe her this way – think eight parts “Esther Walton” (from ‘The Waltons’ television program) and two parts Maggie Smith’s character, “Lady Grantham” (from ‘Downton Abbey’).
+It’s perhaps easiest to describe Nan this way – think eight parts “Esther Walton” (from ‘The Waltons’ television program) and two parts Maggie Smith’s character, “Lady Grantham” (from ‘Downton Abbey’).

-She extended that passion for history – combined with her love of cars – to a more modern pursuit being the restoration of her beloved classic convertible Jaguar in which she travelled across America multiple, multiple times, including several trips from Mexico to Canada along the west coast, and from Florida to Maine along the east – having now spent significant time in forty-two states.
-She then donated her beloved car to a children’s charity when she made the decision to leave the USA and live ‘globally’ – “I couldn’t sell her – she was one of my best friends!”
+Bella extended her passion for history – combined with her love of cars – to a more modern pursuit being the restoration of her beloved classic convertible Jaguar in which she travelled across America multiple, multiple (repeat multiple) times, including several trips from Mexico to Canada along the west coast, from Florida to Maine along the east, and literally more trips east-west/west-east than she can count- having now spent significant time in forty-two states.
+She then donated her beloved car to a children’s charity when she made the decision to leave the USA and live ‘globally’ – “I couldn’t sell her – she was my best friend!”

 One of Bella’s greatest passions is not just learning and exploring, but the art of contemplating the impact of that knowledge and experience.
 She will often spend time reflecting with what she refers to as her “Hamsters” – those voices in your head that, if you are still and receptive enough, can provide amazing insights.

-Blend well and to this mixture add the thoughts of Jesus Christ, Lao Tzu, Neville Goddard and Abraham Hicks, with an ample pour of Dr Wayne Dyer and Mark Twain.
-Fold in a little Dr Ellie Arroway and a lot of Nigella Lawson.
+Blend well and to this mixture add a sprinkling of Gladys May Parnell (Bella’s great-grandmother mentioned above); the thoughts of Jesus Christ, Michael Talbot, and Abraham Hicks; with an ample pour of Dr Wayne Dyer and Mark Twain.
+Fold in just a little Oprah Winfrey, and Dr Ellie Arroway, and pour slowly into a vintage crystal glass.

-To all of the above add fine red wine, great company, good food and relaxed elegant surroundings, preferably near the water, and you will find what fires the heart and soul of this interesting, eclectic and inspiring woman.
+To all of the above add fine red wine, great company, good food, and relaxed elegant surroundings, preferably near the water and/or in the country, and you will find what fires the heart and soul of this interesting, eclectic and inspiring woman.